Finding a Top Financial Advisor Firm in Louisville, Kentucky

 Lanier believes that a well-constructed portfolio is based on projected returns rather than historic returns.
-In order to achieve that, the firm diversifies and tries to reduce reliance on stocks and bonds.
+In order to achieve that, the firm uses diversification and tries to reduce reliance on stocks and bonds.

 The firm uses four main strategies for portfolio management: conservative, balanced, growth and traditional.
 Each strategy corresponds with an asset allocation.
-For example, the conservative portfolio has almost 50% of diversifying strategies, around 10% real assets, and about 15% fixed income.
+For example, the conservative portfolio has almost 50% of diversifying strategies, around 10% real assets and around 15% fixed income.
 All portfolios generally include those three strategies plus international equity, domestic equity and cash.